 “Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.”
 (Hebrews 12:1-2 ESV)

-So, from all what has been said above, I hope you’re convinced that there is no place called Abraham bosom inside the earth.
+So, from all what has been said above, I convinced (and I hope that you are as well) that there is no place called Abraham bosom inside the earth.
 I say this because we don’t see this being supported by Jesus nor his early disciples.
 For according to what we already read above, hell is the only place we see inside the earth.
 And we know according to scripture; our Savior Jesus Christ went there on our behalf.
-This he did because of his great love us.
-And we also know that this was the Fathers will for him, “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
+This he did because of his great love for us.
+And we also know that this was the Fathers will.
+“For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 For God sent not his Son into the world to condemn the world; but that the world through him might be saved.”
 (John 3:16-17 KJV)

 Now you may be asking, where is Abraham and all the saints of God?
 Well, what did that scripture say above?
 Didn’t it say “we also are compassed about with so great a cloud of witnesses”?
 So, it sounds more like we’re surrounded by them and they’re quite alive as well, wouldn’t you agree?
 Also, let’s take note to what Jesus said while reminding the people who God is: “I am the God of Abraham, and the God of Isaac, and the God of Jacob?
 God is not the God of the dead, but of the living.”
-(Matthew 22:32 KJV) Yes, those who have died in faith are alive in the realm of the departed saints.
-But on the other hand, those who have died in their sins are alive as well in a place of torment called hell.
+(Matthew 22:32 KJV) So then, wouldn’t those who have died in faith be alive in the realm of the departed saints?
+But on the other hand, wouldn’t those who have died in their sins are alive as well in a place of torment called hell?
+I do believe so my fellow Christians.

 Other Scriptures to consider: